DBozhinovski/blog.darko.io/content/posts/2020-04-27---build-you-a-corona-tracker-the-hard-way.md

 }
 ```

-Which, return an object like:
+Which, returns an object like:

 ```js
 {